Making, changing or cancelling your appointment

 You can view your hospital choices and book your first outpatient appointment in a number of ways.

 If your GP has referred you, you can use the NHS e-Referral Service (e-RS) to choose the place, time and date for your first appointment.

-- by calling the national e-RS appointment line: 0345 608 8888 (open Monday to Friday, 8am to 8pm, weekends and bank holidays from 8am to 4pm.
-Closed Christmas Day)
+- phone the NHS e-Referral Service line on 0345 608 8888 (open Monday to Friday, 8am to 8pm, and on weekends and bank holidays from 8am to 4pm)